-This unit is equipped with a parking brake safety interlock switch.
+This unit is equipped with a transmission neutral start safety interlock switch.
 These safety systems are present for your safety, do not attempt to bypass safety switches, and never tamper with safety devices.
 Check their operation regularly.

 Test 1 - Engine should NOT start if: